asthakumari1117-hub/Classroom-Attention-Detection/README.md

 # Classroom Attention System 🎓📊

+                         ##classroom_watch_AI
+## ⏱️ Study-Time Monitoring (Live Camera Mode)

+ClassWatch AI includes a study-purpose live camera feature to monitor student attention during study sessions.

+### How it Works:
+- The camera turns ON when the study session starts
+- The student studies in front of the camera
+- After **5 minutes**, the system automatically captures an image
+- The captured image is analyzed using Azure Custom Vision
+- The system detects whether the student is:
+  - Focused (Studying)
+  - Sleeping
+  - Looking Away

+This feature helps in monitoring continuous student engagement during self-study or classroom study time.

 An AI-powered classroom monitoring system that detects student attention using Azure Custom Vision.
+**Implementation File:** `classroom_watch_AI.py

+                       ## APP
 ## Features
 - 📷 Real-time camera capture
 - 🧠 Attention detection (Focused / Looking Away / Sleeping)